thecodeslide/web3-stuff/Sudoku/README.md

 # temp
-this work is not meant to be serious. isn't perfect. not meant to be so. done out of curiosity and to try things out. mainly represents my intention to explore and find boundaries to my knowledge, and push on them.
+this work is not meant to be serious. isn't perfect. not meant to be so. done out of curiosity and to try things out. mainly represents the desire to explore and find boundaries to my knowledge, and push on them.

-## test inputs - _0(zero) represents empty cell_
+## test inputs used - _0(zero) represents empty cell_
 - **valid array**
   -  `[[5, 3, 0, 0, 7, 0, 0, 0, 0] ,[6, 0, 0, 1, 9, 5, 0, 0, 0] , [0, 9, 8, 0, 0, 0, 0, 6, 0] , [8, 0, 0, 0, 6, 0, 0, 0, 3] , [4, 0, 0, 8, 0, 3, 0, 0, 1] , [7, 0, 0, 0, 2, 0, 0, 0, 6] , [0, 6, 0, 0, 0, 0, 2, 8, 0] , [0, 0, 0, 4, 1, 9, 0, 0, 5] , [0, 0, 0, 0, 8, 0, 0, 7, 9]]`